wesleywerner/dregosadv/design/doc.md

 drops the compass to go for the banana.

 #### Deadly Drop
+_(Not Implemented, Not Tested)_
-Why: Save yourself from a deadly fall.
+* Why: Save yourself from a deadly fall.
-What: Crossing the Rope Bridge has a random chance in the bridge
-		snapping, if this happens a message prints and gives the player one turn to act to save themselves.
+* What: Crossing the Rope Bridge has a random chance in the bridge snapping, a message prints and gives the player one turn to act to save themselves.
-How: Whip the bridge to save yourself from falling.
+* How: Whip the bridge to save yourself from falling.
-Where: Rope Bridge
+* Where: Rope Bridge

 #### Find Oil
+_(Not Implemented, Not Tested)_
-Why: oil is needed to make the torch.
+* Why: oil is needed to make the torch.
-What: crowbar, stone slab.
+* What: crowbar, stone slab.
-How: pry the stone slab open.
+* How: pry the stone slab open.
-Where: Temple.
+* Where: Temple.

 #### Make a Torch
+_(Not Implemented, Not Tested)_
-Why: to enter the dark underground temple.
+* Why: to enter the dark underground temple.
-What: A stick, some old cloth, an oily substance, crowbar, flint stone.
+* What: A stick, some old cloth, an oily substance, crowbar, flint stone.
-How: tie cloth to stick, dip torch in oil, light torch with flint.
+* How: tie cloth to stick, dip torch in oil, light torch with flint.
-Where: Old Hut (cloth), Temple (oil), Stream & Water Spring (flint).
+* Where: Old Hut (cloth), Temple (oil), Stream & Water Spring (flint).

 #### Find the Alcove
+_(Not Implemented, Not Tested)_
-Why: to enter the underground temple.
+* Why: to enter the underground temple.
-What: no special items required.
+* What: no special items required.
-How: examining stone carvings in the temple reveals a very noticeable
-	glyph, the player should consult / look up this glyph in the journal to discover it translates
-	to "a door behind falling water".
-Search the waterfall reveals the door.
+* How: examining stone carvings in the temple reveals a very noticeable glyph, the player should consult / look up this glyph in the journal to discover it translates to "a door behind falling water".
+Searching the waterfall reveals the door.
-Where: Temple
+* Where: Temple

 #### Pressure Plate Booby Trap
+_(Not Implemented, Not Tested)_
-Why: get the golden egg without setting off the trap.
+* Why: get the golden egg without setting off the trap.
-What: Stone statue.
+* What: Stone statue.
-How: Place the stone statue on the pressure plate before taking the egg.
+* How: Place the stone statue on the pressure plate before taking the egg.
-Where: Tomb (stone statue).
+* Where: Tomb (stone statue).